elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

   * Start the function name with underscores, for example, `__add__/2`, and add `@doc false`.
 The compiler does not import functions with underscore and the underscore will tell users to be wary of using it.

+## Function Arguments

+When documenting a function, argument names are inferred by the compiler.
+This can be changed by specifying your preferred argument name.
+For example:

+    def size(%HashDict{size: size}) do
+      size
+    end

+The compiler will infer this argument as `hash_dict`, whereas if you'd prefer it to be, for instance, `dict`, you can write it as so:

+    def size(%HashDict{size: size} = _dict) do
+      size
+    end

 ## Documentation != Comments

 Elixir makes the difference between documentation and code comments.
 Documentation are for users of your API, be it your co-worker or your future self.
 Modules and functions must always be documented if they are part of your application public interface (API).